Rain regime segmentation of Sentinel-1 observation learning from NEXRAD collocations with Convolution Neural Networks: Introduction

+Farther from the coast, satellite-derived rain products are available, though at a lower spatial resolution than ground-based radars.
+Sensors deployed on low-Earth orbit satellites provide coverage of the entire globe at an extended temporal resolution.
+For example, brightness temperatures measured by microwave radiometers \cite{10.1016/b0-12-227090-8}, such as SSMI/S, can provide rain rate estimates.
+SSMI/S' along-track and cross-track resolution is respectively 14 and 13 km/px.
+Satellite-based radars such as GPM-DPR \cite{10.2151/jmsj.2021-011} are also available, with an higher resolution of 5 km/px.
+Satellite observations can be merged into multi-satellite products such as GPM IMERG \cite{10.1007/978-3-030-24568-9_19} or CMORPH \cite{10.1175/1525-7541(2004)005<0487:CAMTPG>2.0.CO;2}.
+GPM IMERG uses low-orbit infrared (IR) observations with a spatial resolution of 0.1° and a temporal resolution of 30 minutes.
+CMORPH also uses IR observations but from geostationary satellites and provides a rainfall product at a spatial resolution of 8 km and a temporal resolution of 30 minutes.

-Space-based synthetic aperture radar (SAR) observations measure the backscattered radar signal at high resolution, typically 10 to 25 m for Sentinel-1, and thus provide image of a wide variety of meteorological and atmospheric phenomena \citep{jackson2004synthetic}.
-Among these, rain signatures are often visible, appearing as light and/or dark spots.
+Space-based synthetic aperture radar (SAR) observations measure the backscattered radar signal at high resolution, typically 10 to 25 m for Sentinel-1.
+They provide sea surface images which reveal a wide variety of meteorological and atmospheric phenomena \cite{jackson2004synthetic}.
+Among these, rain signatures appear as light and/or dark spots (Fig.\ref{fig:annexe2}).
 Studied for a long time now, these signatures can be a combination of different contributions from the roughness of the sea surface (increased or decreased surface scattering) or from the atmosphere (volume scattering or attenuation by hydrometeors).
-Their impact on radar backscatter varies as a function of many parameters such as incidence angle, wind conditions, signal polarization and frequency, or precipitation rate; \citep{10.1109/IGARSS.1996.516666, 10.1117/12.373044, 10.1109/36.921411, 10.1029/2000JC000263}.
-The preparation and analysis of well colocated Next Generation Weather Radar (NEXRAD) and Sentinel-1 measurements, both at high resolution, provide a unique opportunity to better characterize and detect rain signatures in SAR acquisitions.
+Their impact on radar backscatter varies as a function of many parameters such as incidence angle, wind conditions, signal polarization and frequency, or precipitation rate \cite{10.1109/IGARSS.1996.516666, 10.1117/12.373044, 10.1109/36.921411, 10.1029/2000JC000263}.
+These rain signatures often hinder other SAR-based information such as the wind field \cite{Portabella2001, 10.1029/JC095iC10p18353}.
+The C-band SAR instrument on Sentinel-1 satellites can operate in different acquisition modes.
+One such mode is the Interferometric Wide Swath (IW) mode.
+It covers several hundred kilometers in range and azimuth directions and extends over incidence angles between 29° and 46°.
+These products are generally used to study coastal areas.
+The revisit period of a single Sentinel-1 satellite is between 2 and 6 days depending on the latitude \cite{10.1109/igarss.2008.4778801}.